nealp9084/cakesenders/README.md

 * Order confirmation email: when a user places an order, the website sends an email to the user.
 The email contains a few details about the order, just to make sure everyone is on the same page.
 Note that this functionality **cannot** be tested on a noncommercial network because `sendmail` will be blocked by the firewall.

+* Markdown support: Markdown is the preferred markup language for online websites (such as reddit, HN, etc.), as opposed to things like BBCode.
+Pretty much every major text field on the site supports Markdown.
+You can format comments and goodie descriptions with Markdown and the website will render them properly!

 * Mobile-friendly: the entire site works nicely on mobile devices as well.
 The site embraces responsive design, so the site's appearance is largely device-independent.
 The site uses Twitter Bootstrap 3 for all of the visual styles, so it should look nice on both desktop computers and mobile devices.

 * Social network integration: users can place orders without even entering the website.
 All they need to do is send a tweet to our twitter bot.
 If the user has payment credentials on hand, an order will be placed automatically.